ajaxStardust/spec-driven-system-maintenance/README.md

 $HOME/contract/DELTALOG.md (Transit of Law / Change Queue)

 DIRECTIONS:
-Read the markdown files contained in the ./contract directory.
-What you find there is the Source of Truth for the host system; the law you obey for the remainder of the maintenance session.
-Acknowledge, but say no more until Phase 2.
+The contents of ./contract is the Source of Truth for the host system; the law you obey for the remainder of the maintenance session.
+Acknowledge, "I located the contract and acknowledge it as source of truth," but say NO MORE until you complete Phase 2.

 CONSTRAINTS:
 Do NOT return a verbose summary of the files.